Research Syposium

 The Symposium consists of keynote lectures, oral sessions, quick shot presentations, and networking.
 It enables the sharing of research and accomplishments as well as the review of research being conducted by peers.
 Following each presentation, faculty and students alike can debate the research topic, ask questions, and provide commentary.

-The program is planned and organized with the help of the Symposium Organization Committee that includes Dr. Bellal Joseph, MD (Vice Chair of Research), Charlotte Smith (Department Administrator), Jessica Montoya (Administrative Support Manager), Dr. Abdul Tawab Saljuqi (Research Scientist), and Denis Sandoval (Administrative Support Professional).
+The program is planned and organized with the help of the Symposium Organization Committee that includes Dr. Bellal Joseph, MD (Vice Chair of Surgery), Dr. Kenneth Liechty, MD (Vice Chair of Research), Carlos Zgheib, PhD (Associate Professor), Dr. Abdul Tawab Saljuqi (Research Scientist), Charlotte Smith (Department Administrator), Jessica Montoya (Administrative Support Manager), and Emma Dickey (Marketing Specialist).

 The Organizing Committee will prepare the call for abstracts, which will be disseminated through the DOS research newsletter and all DOS listservs two months before the Symposium.
 Abstracts will be reviewed by a group of experts from different research backgrounds ranging from basic science to clinical research to transitional research.

-This year, our keynote speaker will be Ronald DeMatteo, MD, FACS, John Rhea Barton Professor of Surgery and chair of the Department of Surgery at the University of Pennsylvania.
+This year, our keynote speaker will be Hasan Alam MD, Loyal and Edith Davis Professor of Surgery and chair of the Department of Surgery at Northwestern University Feinberg School of Medicine.

 9:25 - 10:25 a.m: Quick Shot Presentations